elherold/growingWordClouds/README.md

 - Begründung für dataset, Vor- u.
 Nachteile von verwendetem Dataset

 After thorough research, we decided to use the *word2vec* and *GloVe* architecture as they provided us with a tradeoff between computational efficiency and good results.
+Note: the current model is only trained on an English corpus.
 ### Description of Files

 ---------------------------------------------